kcappieg/safari/Prototype/Prototype README.md

-#JF Prototype
+#Safari Prototype

-Create a prototype for the JF main combat gameplay.
+Create a prototype for the Safari main combat gameplay.

 ##Goals of Prototype: